Uninett/nmaas-kube-helm/README.md

 - `MOTD` change the login message
 - `SFTP_MODE` if "true" sshd will only accept sftp connections
 - `SFTP_CHROOT` if in sftp only mode sftp will be chrooted to this directory.
 Default "/data"
+- `HELM_HOST` the host name and port where Helm can contact the Tiller server.
+- `TILLER_NAMESPACE` which Kubernetes namespace Helm should look for Tiller in.

 ## SSH Host Keys